 Transcendence refers to the very highest and most inclusive or holistic levels of human consciousness, behaving and relating, as ends rather than means, to oneself, to significant others, to human beings in general, to other species, to nature, and to the cosmos.(Maslow, 1971, p.
 269)

 Why did I open this up?

 From there, we do it differently based on how we grew up.
 It’s either we pray following the Buddhist or Catholic standards.
-In either way, we still express our faith.
+Either way, we still express our faith.

 The point is, in Rookie Historian Goo Hae-Ryung, this freedom over spirituality and understanding the human transcendence of someone has been deprived prevalently.

-Whoever submit themselves to the new faith will be executed.
-And it’s true not only to ancient Korea but to the ancient world.
+Whoever submits themselves to the new faith will be executed.
+And it’s true not only to ancient Korea but for the ancient world.
 It was the same when the early Filipinos refused to submit themselves to Catholicism.

 They were tortured and well, executed.

 On the other hand, I could understand the king’s fear because using religion or any other form of spirituality can influence politics and, in worst cases, become the best weapon to defeat and collapse a kingdom.